robertabenincasa/project_Lorenz/README.md

 * *plot_animation*: produces an animation of the solution of the integration of the Lorenz system.
 Note that, in order to produce the animation, a suitable library is necessary, such as Pillow.
 * *plot_difference*: produces a plot of the difference as a function of time.
 * *plot_rmse*: produces a plot of the RMSE as a function of time;
+* *plot_ensemble_trajectories*: produces a plot of the ensemble mean and its corresponding ensemble spread for each of the 3 variables;
 * *plot_ensemble*: produces a plot of *L* and *R* as a function of time.

 The graphs are automatically shown and saved in the repository [output](https://github.com/robertabenincasa/project_Lorenz/blob/master/output) by running the main code.